 See my photos from Camarillo

-Camarillo is an old farming town that has been transformed into a thriving city with modern high tech companies and beautiful outlet shopping malls.
+Camarillo is an old farming town that has been transformed into a thriving city with modern high tech companies and beautiful factory outlet shopping mall.
 History has also been preserved in Camarillo as you can easily visit its old town with the older Saint Mary’s church built in the early 1900s.
 If you have extra time you can also take a tour of the Adolfo Camarillo House which has been beautifully preserved and opened to the public.

 Coupled with a visit to Ventura, a quick stop in Camarillo can be a great Santa Barbara day trip.